satopian/poti-kaini-EN/README.md

 The output is the HTML tags removed and escaped.
 - The form on the top page and the mini-less form displayed in each thread have been abolished.
 This is because you cannot set the CSRF token in a static HTML file.
-- Chicken Paint is now available on your smartphone.
+- ChickenPaint is now available on your smartphone.

 ### [2021/06/17] v3.02.0 lot.210617
 - Addressed an issue where the Chicken Paint screen would be selected.